Lay's chips in UAE meet 'all requirements', authority confirms amid US recall

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

+The affected chips were sold starting November 3, 2024.
+It’s important to note that this recall only affects the Classic Potato Chips variety, with no other products, flavours, sizes, or variety packs included.

+While the UAE has consistently ensured the safety of products sold in its markets, the recent Lay's recall serves as a reminder of the ongoing vigilance required.
+This follows similar actions taken by the Ministry regarding other food and beverage products, like Coca-Cola and pepperoni beef, where safety concerns were swiftly addressed and clarified.

-The authority also confirmed on January 30 that Coca-Cola beverages in the country are safe for consumption and free of high levels of chlorate.
-This clarification came after the European bottling unit of Coca-Cola announced a recall of Coke, Sprite, Fanta, and other beverages on January 29 due to elevated chlorate levels.
+The UAE authority confirmed on January 30 that Coca-Cola beverages in the country are safe for consumption and free of high levels of chlorate.
+This clarification came after the European bottling unit of Coca-Cola ordered a major recall of Coke, Sprite, Fanta, and other beverages on January 29 due to elevated chlorate levels.

 Earlier, on January 22, the Ministry also confirmed that pepperoni beef products withdrawn from supermarkets were safe to consume.
 The recall had occurred earlier in January after concerns about potential contamination with Listeria monocytogenes bacteria.
 MoCCAE had acted quickly on January 11 to investigate the contamination risk before allowing the products back into the market.